liberland/docs/regulations/drafts/chamber_of_commerce.md

 Membership in the Chamber shall expire:
 1. Upon withdrawal by the Member, on the date indicated by the Member in its Declaration of withdrawal from the Chamber; the Declaration shall be made in writing and addressed to the Board of the Chamber;
 2. Upon deletion from the list of Members by the Board of the Chamber by means of a Resolution due to:

-   1. death of a Member being a Natural Persons;
+a) death of a Member being a Natural Persons;

-   2. the irretrievable loss of preconditions for membership, in particular, due to liquidation or cessation of business activity; or
+b) the irretrievable loss of preconditions for membership, in particular, due to liquidation or cessation of business activity; or

-   3. a Member’s non-observance of the provisions of this agreement or the Statute, including a failure to pay the membership fee.
+c) a Member’s non-observance of the provisions of this agreement or the Statute, including a failure to pay the membership fee.

 ## Section 4: Final Provisions